m-kru/c-option/README.md

 However, such apporach has at least two drawbacks:

 1. It is quite easy to dereference pointer without checking if it is not `NULL`.
-2. In some contexts dynamic memory allocation would be required, and bare-metal embedded system usually do not support dynamic memory allocation (for good reasons).
+2. In some contexts dynamic memory allocation would be required, and bare-metal embedded systems usually do not support dynamic memory allocation (for good reasons).

 This module implements option type not requiring dynamic memory allocation and being much more safer than using pointer.
 In case of unused return value from `opt_get` compiler will issue the warning: